dazthecorgi/docs/docs/api/04-q-kms/02-api-reference/01-key-operations/tag-resource.md

   },
   {
     name: "Tags",
-    type: "array",
+    type: "Array of Tags",
     description: "One or more tags.
-Each tag consists of a tag key and a tag value.",
+Each tag consists of a tag key and a tag value.
+Consists of TagKey and TagValue pairs.",
-    required: true,
-    children: [
-      {
-        name: "TagKey",
-        type: "string",
-        description: "The key of the tag.
-Tag keys must be unique for the KMS key.",
     required: true
-      },
-      {
-        name: "TagValue",
-        type: "string",
-        description: "The value of the tag.",
-        required: true
-      }
-    ]
   }
 ];